-1) First of all, while I still regularly meet three of my Junior College classmates, I have not stepped into AJC grounds for 24 years.
+- First of all, while I still regularly meet three of my Junior College classmates, I have not stepped onto AJC grounds for 24 years.
 In other words, I seriously do not give a **** what happens to it.
-I know this sounds harsh and I’d share that feel this way about Anderson Junior College solely because of a certain “king of the castle” personality in the school administration during my days.
+I know this sounds harsh and I’d share that feel this way about AJC solely because of a certain “king of the castle” personality in the school administration during my days.
 On the brighter side, my disposition towards AJC probably afforded me the ability to look at the JC merger a little more objectively.

-3) On (2), MOE is also receiving a lot of flak for poor planning, lack of vision, etc. Personally, I don’t think these are fair accusations.
+- On (2), MOE is also receiving a lot of flak for poor planning, lack of vision, etc. Personally, I don’t think these are fair accusations.
 Many of the JCs involved were established long ago.
 They were meant to cater to the nation’s education needs forecasted back then.
 Yes, by MOE’s own announcement, birth targets weren’t met and thus the necessity for the forthcoming JC merger.
 But seriously, do you prefer preparing for a target and not hitting it?
 Or not preparing for a target at all?
 And with something like birth rates, even without all current concerns about the cost of living, jobs, immigration, etc, would there ever be complete assurance with a target like this?